AndrewK4758/AndrewK4758/README.md

   **Languages**
   -  Typescript / Node
   -  Python
-  -  A little C - to understand what is hapoening &uarr;
+  -  A little C - to understand what is happening &uarr;
   -  Fluent in Spanish as well :smirk:

   **Libraries / Frameworks**